 With respect to our PRC operations, only the "two-year exemption" and "three-year half deduction" tax preferential policy enjoyed by Jiangxi Jinko and Zhejiang Jinko was grandfathered by the Implementation Circular.
 Both Jiangxi Jinko and Zhejiang Jinko were subject to a preferential tax rate of 12.5% in 2011 and 2012.
 Zhejiang Jinko, Jiangxi Jinko and Jiangxi Materials were designated by the relevant local authorities as "High and New Technology Enterprises" under the CIT Law.
 Jiangxi Jinko, Jiangxi Materials and Zhejiang Jinko were subject to a preferential tax rate of 15% for 2015, 2016 and 2017.
-Zhejiang Jinko enjoyed the preferential tax rate of 15% in 2015, 2016 and 2020.
+Zhejiang Jinko enjoyed the preferential tax rate of 15% in 2015, 2016 and 2017 and is in the process of obtaining this qualification for 2018, 2019 and 2020.
 In 2016, Jiangxi Jinko and Jiangxi Materials successfully renewed this qualification, enjoyed the preferential tax rate of 15% in 2017, and will continue to enjoy this preferential tax rate in 2018, if the relevant conditions are met.